emersonbolsoni/acme-challenge/README.md

 To make sure, run the command `docker ps` and see if your container information was returned.

-Now, we need to capture the IP Address of container to build our application.
-To do that, run the command `docker network inspect bridge` and you'll see the json structure for network and also the IPV4 information for postgresql image.
+Now, you need to capture the IP Address of database container to build your application.
+Run the command `docker network inspect bridge` and you'll see the json structure for network and also the IPV4 information for postgresql image.

 You should get some like this: